-The Independent Learning Centre as well as some other online schools are a possible option for earning credits that may not be available at Maple Leaf.
+There are a number of accredited online schools which provide a possible option for earning credits that may not be available at Maple Leaf.
 In some circumstances, students may consider this alternative to fill in pre-requisite courses or gain extra credits.
 These online options provide Ontario Ministry of Education high school credits in an e-learning format.
 Students complete course work independently, submitting assignments online, however in most cases, students are required to complete an exam at the end of the course.
 Each course is scheduled for 110 hours of instruction.
 Students considering taking an online course offered by an external provider should consult the school guidance counsellor prior to registering for a course.